Coinsnap/Coinsnap-for-EasyDigitalDownloads/readme.txt

 License:         GPL2
 License URI:     https://www.gnu.org/licenses/gpl-2.0.html

-Bitcoin and Lightning payment processing with the Coinsnap add-on for Easy Digital Downloads Wordpress Plug-in.
+With this Bitcoin payment plugin for Easy Digital Downloads you can now offer downloads for Bitcoin right in the Easy Digital Downloads plugin!

 == Description ==